-Games similar to golf have been around since Roman times, and golf was being played at Scotland’s famed Old Course at St. Andrews, the oldest extant golf course in the world, at least as far back at 1552.
-(Early Scottish versions of the game were called “golf” even though the game itself was not at that time all it would finally become.)
-However, golf wasn’t always as regulated as it is now: Prior to standardization, early courses typically had any number of holes from five to twenty-four, and only over a long period of time did the game evolve to the point that eighteen became the standard number of holes for courses all over the world.
+Games similar to golf have been around since Roman times, and golf was being played at Scotland's famed Old Course at St. Andrews, the oldest extant golf course in the world, at least as far back at 1552.
+(Early Scottish versions of the game were called "golf," even though the game itself was not at that time all it would finally become.)
+However, golf wasn't always as regulated as it is now: Prior to standardization, early courses typically had any number of holes, from five to 24, and only over a long period of time did the game evolve to consider 18 the standard number of holes for courses all over the world.

-But couldn’t that number still be tied to a hip flask, you say?
+But couldn't that number still be tied to a hip flask, you say?
 Not unless the bottle shrank.
-Originally, the Old Course at St. Andrews had only 12 holes,10 of which were played over the same set of fairways both out and back, for a grand total of 22 holes per round.
-(That is, two of the holes were played once per round, while the other ten holes were each played twice per round, for a total of 22 holes per round.)
-In 1764, the Old Course’s first four holes were combined into two holes, and from then on a round of golf at St. Andrews consisted of playing the now-standard total of 18 holes.
+Originally, the Old Course at St. Andrews had only 12 holes, 10 of which were played over the same set of fairways both out and back, for a grand total of 22 holes per round.
+(That is, two of the holes were played once per round, while the other 10 holes were each played twice per round, for a total of 22 holes per round.)
+In 1764, the Old Course's first four holes were combined into two holes.
+From then on, a round of golf at St. Andrews consisted of playing the now-standard total of 18 holes.